ceu-lang/ceu/docs/requests.md

 ```
 output char&& PING;
 input  char&& PONG;
-every 5s do
+loop do
+    await 5s;
     emit PING => "Hello";
     var char&& str = await PONG;
     _printf("%s\n", str);
 end
 ```

+In this example, the `PING`-`PONG` sequence abstracts the communication between the application and a predefined remote node in the network.
+The asynchronous `emit PING` transfers the data in the background, which eventually reaches the remote node, which then prepares an answer and sends it back to the application, which eventually awakes from the `await PONG`.

-The examples use an `emit` to request a service in sequence with an `await` for a confirmation (or answer).
+All examples use an `emit` to request a service in sequence with an `await` for a confirmation (or answer).
 Céu provides a syntax sugar to deal with this pattern as follows: